-The total economic impact of the build-out is the sum of the direct and indirect impacts.
-Figure 3.1 shows the co-evolution of employment and GSP impacts over the build-out period.
+The total economic impact of the combined build-out and operations phases is the sum of the direct and indirect impacts.
+Figure 3.1 shows the co-evolution of employment and GSP impacts.

 Fiscal Impacts

 The growth in the New York State economy from the construction and operation of the Amazon headquarters generates an increase in state revenue by raising the tax base, mainly through individual income taxes, sales and gross receipts taxes, and corporate income taxes.
 Figure 4.1 illustrates the close connection between the expansion of economic activity in the state as measured by GSP and the increase in state tax revenues.